ranabadawy-02/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

-#unit tests
+# Unit Tests and Integration Tests

-this project covers unit testing and integration testing
+This project covers unit testing and integration testing in Python, including mocking, parameterization, and testing external API calls.